neondatabase/website/content/docs/guides/flyway-multiple-environments.md

 flyway migrate -configFiles="conf/env_prod.conf"
 ```

-If the command was successful, you’ll agin see output similar to the output shown above.
+If the command was successful, you’ll again see output similar to that shown above.

 Your database should now be consistent across all three environments.
 You can verify that the data was added to each by viewing the branch and table on the **Tables** page in the Neon console.
 Select **Tables** from the sidebar and select your database.

 ## Conclusion

 You've seen how you can instantly create new database environment with Neon's branching feature and how to keep schemas consistent across different environments using Flyway.
 The steps in this guide were performed manually from the command line but could be easily integrated into your release management pipeline.
-Neon provides a [CLI](https://neon.tech/docs/reference/neon-cli) and [API](https://api-docs.neon.tech/reference/getting-started-with-neon-api) for automating various tasks in Neon such as branch creation, which you can also integrate into your release automation.
+Neon provides a [CLI](https://neon.tech/docs/reference/neon-cli) and [API](https://api-docs.neon.tech/reference/getting-started-with-neon-api) for automating various tasks in Neon, such as branch creation, which you can also integrate into your release automation.

 ## References